FinalAngel/classjs/README.rst

 Please use github to report bugs or feature requests.
 Include a `jsfiddle <http://jsfiddle.net>`_ or equivalent example whenever possible for issues and bugs.

+Testet in Chrome, Fierfox 4+, Internet Explorer 7+ and Opera.

 License
 -------